mozilla/application-services/docs/howtos/testing-a-rust-component.md

 * We could consider making a mocking backend for viaduct, which would also be mockable from Kotlin/Swift.
 * Add more end-to-end integration tests!
 * Live device tests, e.g. actual Fenixes running in an emulator and syncing to each other.
-* Run consumer integration tests in CI against master.
+* Run consumer integration tests in CI against main.